channel incentive programs

 Co-operative marketing funds example

 Huawei is a prominent manufacturer in the electronics industry.
 It provides a comprehensive program for its sales and service partners, incorporating various incentive initiatives.
-Among these offerings is cooperative marketing funding designed to assist partners in generating leads effectively.
+Among these offerings is cooperative marketing funding designed to help partners generate leads effectively.

 6. Deal Registration Incentives

-The incentives that are tied to the size of the deal are called deal registration incentives.
+Incentives tied to deal size are called deal registration incentives.
 It gets difficult for sales teams and channel partners to push sales on high-cost products.

 Deal registration incentives can effectively motivate partners to make sales in such cases.
-The more conversions or deals registrations sales reps can make, the higher their incentives.
+The more conversions or deal registrations sales reps can make, the higher their incentives.
+External partners such as resellers, agents, or distributors are often key participants in these programs, as they help expand a company's sales and market reach.

 • Goals: Encouraging on-ground sales reps is the primary goal of this kind of program.
 Incentivizing with money is a great way to keep sales reps engaged and motivated.
 High-worth incentives give partners a reason to participate and give their best.